 Funding agencies within HHS (including NIH, CDC, and FDA) review relevant proposals for risks and benefits, and refer relevant studies to a Department-level review group, the HHS HPAI H5N1 Gain-of-Function Review Group, for advice prior to funding the proposal.
-The review group includes a wide range of interdisciplinary expertise from across HHS and the Federal government, if necessary.
+The review group includes a wide range of interdisciplinary expertise from across HHS, and can draw on additional experts within the U.S. government if necessary.
 HHS reviews GOF research proposals that are subject to the HHS Framework and makes recommendations to HHS funding agencies about whether the study is acceptable for funding and whether additional measures may be needed to mitigate risks.
 HHS considers a number of factors including the following criteria, which must be met in order for a GOF study to be acceptable to receive HHS funding:

-1. The virus anticipated to be generated could be produced through a natural evolutionary process;

-2. The research addresses a scientific question with high significance to public health;

-- 3. There are no feasible alternative methods to address the same scientific question in a manner that poses less risk than does the proposed approach; - 4.
+- 1. The virus anticipated to be generated could be produced through a natural evolutionary process; - 2.
+The research addresses a scientific question with high significance to public health; - 3.
+There are no feasible alternative methods to address the same scientific question in a manner that poses less risk than does the proposed approach; - 4.
 Biosafety risks to laboratory workers and the public can be sufficiently mitigated and managed; - 5.
 Biosecurity risks can be sufficiently mitigated and managed; - 6.
 The research information is anticipated to be broadly shared in order to realize its potential benefits to global health; and - 7.
 The research will be supported through funding mechanisms that facilitate appropriate oversight of the conduct and communication of the research

 Analysis: The HHS Framework requires an explicit consideration of the risks and benefits associated with certain GOF studies prior to making a funding decision.
-This allows HHS to identify potential risks up front and make recommendations about risk mitigation-including consideration of alternative approaches or modifying the experimental design-at the outset.
-This review process also involves broader expertise including, ethical, legal, security, intelligence, and more.
+This allows HHS to identify potential risks prior to funding the research and make recommendations about risk mitigation-including consideration of alternative approaches or modifying the experimental design-at the outset.
+This review process also involves broader expertise including, ethical, legal, security, intelligence, and others.
 The criteria that must be met in order to receive funding are subject to judgment and interpretation.
-The scope of the HHS Framework is quite narrow and currently covers only projects involving two influenza viruses and that involve one specific experimental outcome (mammalian transmission by respiratory droplets); other GOF studies do not receive this pre-funding review.
+The scope of the HHS Framework is also quite narrow and currently covers only projects involving two influenza viruses and that involve one specific experimental outcome (mammalian transmission by respiratory droplets); other GOF studies involving different pathogens do not receive this pre-funding review.